getanehAl/Windows-Penetration-Testing/README.md

 ➤ Abuse potential AV exclusions set for files, folders, processes, and process-opened files ➤ Kill the anti-malware (AV) protected processes using "Bring Your Own Vulnerable Driver" (BYOVD) techniques ➤ Temporarily disable or uninstall the AV software (once you are local admin or Local System) if it is not protected by a password
+➤ Install VirtualBox or VMware Workstation on a compromised Windows laptop/workstation and run hacking tools and scripts inside a VM to avoid detection
 ➤ ...
 ```
 ```